- July 29, 2014

 - Category: Monthly Newsletters

 Family Dispute Mediation is an alternative to litigating your Family Law matter in Court before a Judge.
-Mediation is available, when couples need to resolve issues surrounding Custody schedules and issues, Child Support matters, Spousal Support, Division of Property, Alimony and the many other issues involved in Family Law.
+Mediation is available, when couples need to resolve issues surrounding child custody schedules and issues, Child Support matters, Spousal Support, Division of Property, Alimony and the many other issues involved in Family Law.

 If you, a client, patient or colleague have Family Law issues which need to be resolved, rather than reflexively resorting to Court and Litigation, consider Mediation.
 Why would one choose Mediation rather than Litigation?